-Download a “How To” guide here: currently available in English.
+Download a “How To” guide in English

 Each print resource covers the same points as the video and can be printed with English on one side and each additional language on the other side.
 The print resource is intended to support an English speaker assisting a caregiver in the other language.

 These resources are designed to support you and the important work you to do to promote child passenger safety and prevent injury.
 Some suggested ways to share this resource include:

 - Add a session on child safety topics at the end of a parenting or pre-natal group, where you can present this and other resources.
 Contact us or visit our website for more resources on child passenger safety and other safety topics.

 - Home visitors and parenting support programs can use these resources to supplement child and youth safety programming.